Sustainability-related disclosures

 No sustainable investment objective

-The Funds promote environmental or social characteristics but do not have as its objective sustainable investment.
+The Funds promote environmental or social characteristics but do not have as their objective sustainable investment.
+In respect of Altor FF VI, the fund promotes environmental or social characteristics indirectly through its investment in Altor Fund VI.

 Environmental or social characteristics of the financial product

-The Funds seek to manage up performance across all material sustainability topics, and promote in particular the following environmental and social characteristics, which all relate to the UN 17 Sustainability Development Goals (“SDGs”) adopted in 2015 as part of the 2030 Agenda for Sustainable Development.
+The Funds seek to manage up performance across all material sustainability topics, and promote in particular the following environmental and social characteristics, which all relate to the SDGs adopted in 2015 as part of the 2030 Agenda for Sustainable Development.
+In respect of Altor FF VI, the fund promotes the environmental or social characteristics indirectly through its investment in Altor Fund VI.

 Investment strategy

 The Funds are established with the objective of realising attractive private equity returns through equity, equity related and/or debt investments principally in buyouts and growth capital transactions and principally in portfolio companies in Denmark, Finland, Norway, Sweden but also DACH.
+In respect of Altor FF VI, the fund has been established for the sole purpose of making investments in Altor Fund VI.
 The Funds’ investment strategy used to meet the environmental and social characteristics promoted by the Funds include for example:

-• Applying an “exclusionary list” meaning that the Funds will not directly invest in companies relating to certain different sectors/themes/countries;
+- Applying an “exclusionary list” meaning that the Funds will not, directly or indirectly, invest in companies relating to certain different sectors/themes/countries;

 The abovementioned “exclusionary list” can be found in the RIO policy, which may be found here.

-Altor’s policy to assess good governance practices of the portfolio companies of the Funds includes that all portfolio companies are required to follow Altor’s ESG Standards (as defined in section “Monitoring of environmental or social characteristics” below), including regarding governance, as listed in the RIO policy.
+Altor’s policy to assess good governance practices of the portfolio companies of the Funds includes that all portfolio companies are required to follow Altor’s Sustainability Standards (as defined in section “Monitoring of environmental or social characteristics” below), including regarding governance, as listed in the RIO policy.
 Furthermore, Altor annually asks and assesses several questions in regards to good governance to all portfolio companies.
 Such questions include, inter alia, whether the portfolio companies have a Code of Conduct policy, anti-corruption policy and third-party-whistleblowing processes in place and if the companies have been involved in violations of the UN Global Compact principles or OECD Guidelines for Multinational Enterprises.
+In its assessment, Altor especially focuses on sound management structures, employee relations, remuneration of staff and tax compliance.

 Proportion of investments